-- 1. All monies received by a consortium shall be deposited to the official accounts of the host school district (recipient agency) and shall be separately accounted for in an internal service fund. - 2.
-All transactions for the consortium shall be recorded in the proper account within the fund.
-Projects submitted on behalf of the consortium shall be recorded directly in the internal service fund.
-Revenues generated by billing to participating school districts shall be recorded directly in the internal service fund. - 3.
-Expenditures for operating costs of the consortium, including any rent or service charge due the host school district's general fund, shall be charged to the fund.
-Contractual services performed by the consortium for the host school district shall be accounted for in the same manner as those for other consortium members (i.e., an expenditure should be charged to the general or special revenue fund of the school district receiving services and revenues credited to the internal service fund).
+- All monies received by a consortium shall be deposited to the official accounts of the host school district (recipient agency) and shall be separately accounted for in an internal service fund. - All transactions for the consortium shall be recorded in the proper account within the fund.
+Projects submitted on behalf of the consortium shall be recorded directly in the internal service funds.
+Revenues generated by billing to participating school districts shall be recorded directly in the internal service funds. - Expenditures for operating costs of the consortium, including any rent or service charge due the host school district's general fund, shall be charged to the fund.
+Contractual services performed by the consortium for the host school district shall be accounted for in the same manner as those for other consortium members (i.e., an expenditure should be charged to the general fund or special revenue funds of the school district receiving services and revenues credited to the internal service funds).
 Amounts charged by the consortium shall be sufficient to cover all costs of goods or services provided to member school districts.
 Records of the consortium shall be in sufficient detail to determine that member school districts receive full value of purchased goods or services.
-For instance, if a member school district pays \$10,000 for goods or services from the consortium, the records of the consortium shall reflect that \$10,000 of goods or services were provided to the member school district. - 4.
-The disposition of unexpended cash balances at the end of each fiscal year should be by refund to the participating consortium members; however, the host school district may, with the consent of the participating members, carry forward cash balances for use in the ensuing fiscal year. - 5.
-School districts that serve as the host school district for more than one consortium shall maintain separate records for each consortium.

-6. A consortium should use Account 3481, Charges for Services, when revenues are recognized from member school districts.
-The initial receipt of money from member school districts shall be handled on the books of the host school district as deferred revenues.
+For instance, if a member school district pays \$10,000 for goods or services from the consortium, the records of the consortium shall reflect that \$10,000 of goods or services were provided to the member school district. - The disposition of unexpended cash balances at the end of each fiscal year should be by refund to the participating consortium members; however, the host school district may, with the consent of the participating members, carry forward cash balances for use in the ensuing fiscal year. - School districts that serve as the host school district for more than one consortium shall maintain separate records for each consortium. - A consortium should use Account 3481, Charges for Services, when revenues are recognized from member school districts.
+The initial receipt of money from member school districts shall be handled on the books of the host school district as advanced revenues.
 The participating member school district shall record disbursements to the consortium as receivables until goods or services are received.
 At that time, an expenditure shall be recorded on the accounts of the member school district and revenue shall be recognized on the host school district's accounts.

-Contracted services and activities rendered by an educational consortium may include, but are not limited to, bidding, contracting, and purchasing arrangements to implement the following types of programs or functions:
+Contracted services and activities rendered by an educational consortium may include, but are not limited to, bidding, contracting and purchasing arrangements to implement the following types of programs or functions:

-1. Programs:
+- Programs:

-- a.
-Teacher Education Center
+- Teacher Education Center

-- b.
-Inservice Training for Noninstructional Personnel
+- In-Service Training for Noninstructional Personnel

-- c.
-Federal Programs
+- o Federal Programs

-- d.
-Student Testing
+- Student Testing

-- e.
-State and Federal Mandated Programs
+- State and Federal Mandated Programs

-2. Functions:
+- Functions:

-- a.
-Instructional Services
+- Instructional Services

-- b.
-Fiscal Services
+- o Fiscal Services

-- c.
-Data Processing and Management Information Services
+- o Data Processing and Management Information Services

-- d.
-Student Personnel Services
+- Student Support Services

-- e.
-Purchasing
+- o Purchasing

-- f.
-Printing
+- o Printing

-- g.
-Media Center
+- o Media Center